-The Hornbill Festival is an annual, week-long cultural extravaganza held every year in the first week of December in Nagaland.
-It is named after the Great Indian Hornbill bird abundant in the region.
+The Hornbill Festival is an annual, week-long cultural extravaganza held every year in the first week of December in Nagaland and 2019 is also not an exception.
+It is named after hornbills, the species of birds abundant in the region.
 Nagaland, is practically a land of festivals with each of their numerous tribes celebrating their own festivals and to promote the rich cultural heritage, the Govt.
 Of Nagaland organizes the festival starting on 1st Dec, the Nagaland Formation day.

 Fondly called the “Festival of Festivals”, the annual event was conceived as a tourism promotion activity at Kisama, (which is about 10 kms from the capital Kohima).
 The location is called Naga Heritage Village at Kisama, where one can enjoy the Naga lifestyle and culture, food, music and tradition of each of those 18-20 clans, all at the at same place.
 Besides the usual showcasing of dance, music, art, ethnic foods, handlooms and handicrafts of various Naga clans, many other eccentric contests and activities are organized such as, King Chilly Eating Contest, Pork Fat Eating Contest, Martial Art Contest etc.

 What are the dates for Hornbill Festival, 2019?

 Like every year, this time also Hornbill Festival is happening from December 1-10.
 Winter is mildly chilly but pleasant in Nagaland in December and the Christmas markets will be glowing already.

 If your dates are not matching, don’t worry, there are a lot of other festivals you can attend in India.
 Here is a month-wise list of Indian festivals that you can attend as per your dates.